How Long Do Facial Masks Last

 Storage Conditions Impact

 How you store your sheet masks can make a big difference in how long they stay fresh and effective.
-Temperature fluctuations and humidity effects are the biggest enemies—they can degrade active ingredients faster, leaving your mask less potent.
+Temperature fluctuations and humidity effects are the biggest enemies—extreme temperatures, whether too hot or too cold, can degrade active ingredients faster, leaving your mask less potent.

 To keep them in top shape:

-- Check the packaging: Some masks have preservatives, but others need extra care to stay effective.
+• Check the packaging: Some masks have preservatives, but others need extra care to stay effective.
+Packaging is designed to protect the mask from air, moisture, and light, helping preserve freshness.

 Storing them right means you’ll get the most out of every use.
 A little attention goes a long way!